bsommardahl/farsight-book/human-lenses/index.md

 has_toc: true
 ---

-## Human Lenses: Things that affect how we see/perceive things
+## The Human perspective: Things that affect how we see/perceive things

 1. Purpose, our search for meaning
 1. Temporal nature (this is all we know)